laboyd001/documentation/payments/payments_rest_api.md

-2. Creating a new Payment Method with Payment Schedule - With Monthly Preset , all open transaction different initial amount
+2. Payload to Create a new Payment Method with Payment Schedule - With Monthly Preset, all open transaction different initial amount

 ```
 {